-1963 Memorandum of Understanding
+1963 U.S.-Soviet Memorandum of Understanding

-On June 20, 1963, the United States and the Soviet Union signed the "Memorandum of Understanding Between the United States of America and the Union of Soviet Socialist Republics Regarding the Establishment of a Direct Communications Link," also known as the hotline agreement, which was designed to help speed up communications between the two governments and prevent the possibility of accidental nuclear war.
+On June 20, 1963, the United States and the Soviet Union signed the "Memorandum of Understanding Between the United States of America and the Union of Soviet Socialist Republics Regarding the Establishment of a Direct Communications Link," also known as the hotline agreement.
+This agreement was designed to help speed up communications between the two governments and prevent the possibility of accidental nuclear war.
 It is no coincidence that the agreement came just a few months after the October 1962 Cuban missile crisis, when the United States and the Soviet Union came to the brink of nuclear conflict.
 The new agreement was designed to forestall such a crisis in the future.

-It is a misleading belief that the hotline was a red telephone that sat in the Oval Office of the White house.
+It is a misleading belief that the hotline was a red telephone that sat in the Oval Office of the White House.
 The first generation of the hotline had no voice element and actually resided in the National Military Command Center in the Pentagon.
-“It was decided that if the leaders spoke over the telephone they would have to rely too heavily on rapid translation.
-Printed messages would provide greater clarity and give either party time to reflect before replying.”
-The Washington–London link was originally carried over the TAT-1, the first submarine transatlantic telephone cable, which allowed the use of teleprinters.
+The countries decided against the use of a telephone as the leaders would rely too much on rapid translation, while using telegraphs instead would allow time to carefully read and then respond.
+The Washington–London link was originally carried over the Transatlantic No. 1 (TAT-1), the first submarine transatlantic telephone cable, which allowed the use of teleprinters.
 Such a design prevented spontaneous verbal communications, which could lead to misunderstanding and misperceptions.

 First Use of the Hotline

 The hotline significantly reduced the time required for direct communication between the heads of the two governments from hours to minutes.
 In August 1963, the system was ready to be tested.
-On August 30, 1963 the United States sent its first message to the Soviet Union over the hotline: "The quick brown fox jumped over the lazy dog's back 1234567890."
+On August 30, 1963, the United States sent its first message to the Soviet Union over the hotline: "The quick brown fox jumped over the lazy dog's back 1234567890."

 The message used every letter and number key on the teletype machine in order to see that each was in working order.
 The return message from Moscow was in Russian, but it indicated that all of the keys on the Soviet teletype were also functioning.
 After becoming operational that August, the direct communications link was tested every day.